yagna-bork/yagna-bork/README.md

-## Hi there, I'm Yagna
+### Hi there, I'm Yagna

-# I'm a graduate from University of Warwick, BSc Computer Science
+## I'm a graduate from University of Warwick, BSc Computer Science

 - I'm currently learning more about React Native, GraphQL and Docker

-- One of my goals at the moment is to contrabute more to open source
+:octocat: One of my goals at the moment is to contrabute more to open source

 - Trying to get better with Vim
 - 2020 goal: Build a few apps, IoT, Blockchain